bu-ist/bu-learning-blocks/data-structure.md

     "answers": [
       {
         "answer": "Yes, that is correct",
-        "feedback": "Please join the elections sir, we need more people like you!", "correct": false
+        "correct": false
       },
       {
         "answer": "No, that equation is wrong",
-        "feedback": "Thanks, my whole life has been a lie.", "correct": true
+        "correct": true
       }
-    ]
+    ],
+    "feedback": {
+      "correct": "Please join the elections sir, we need more people like you!", "incorrect": "Thanks, my whole life has been a lie."
+    }
   }
 }
 ```